 G Ackerman, B Behlendorf, J Zhuang, K Hunt, D Clifford, A Wetzel, H Peterson, J LaTourette.
 (2020).
 Validating Adaptive Behavior Models of Adversaries for Risk Assessment (VABMARA) Framework Report.
 Prepared for the Center for Accelerating Operational Efficiency, a Department of Homeland Security Center of Excellence.
 Center for Advanced Red Teaming: Albany, New York.

 G Ackerman, D Clifford, V Asal, H Peterson, J LaTourette, A Wetzel.
 (2020).
 How Might Great Power Competition and Regional Dynamics Change Following the Targeted Killing of Qassam Soleimani?
-New York: University of Albany Press.
+New York: University at Albany Press.

 G Ackerman, A Wetzel, D Clifford, H Peterson, J LaTourette.
 (2020).
 Red Teaming Great Power Competition in the CENTCOM AOR.
 Prepared for the Strategic Multilayer Assessment, Office of the Secretary of Defense Joint Staff J-39.
 Center for Advanced Red Teaming: Albany, New York.